sitechecker.pro logo mobile

 • Track website rankings in any geo

-URLs using HTTP protocol that redirect to HTTPS often result in redirect errors.
-To start with, HTTP or Hypertext Transfer Protocol is used as the foundation of data exchange in the world wide web.
-It’s a client-server protocol, so the recipient or the browser makes requests.
-HTTPS, on the other hand, is the secured version of Hypertext Transfer Protocol.
-It’s an extension of Hypertext Transfer Protocol and is layered with SSL encryption.
+URLs using the HTTP protocol that redirect to Hypertext transfer protocol secure often result in redirect errors.
+Hypertext Transfer Protocol, is the foundation of data exchange on the World Wide Web.
+It’s a client-server protocol where the recipient, or browser, makes requests.
+HTTPS, on the other hand, is the secure version of Hypertext Transfer Protocol, layered with SSL encryption.

-This means that migration from HTTP to HTTPS results in errors in securing the data, and the redirecting fails.
-Generally, this can happen for many reasons, but all will result in users being unable to access the site.
+This means that migration can result in errors in securing the data, causing the redirection to fail.
+Generally, this can happen for many reasons, but all result in users being unable to access the site.

 What Triggers This Issue?

-Issues from redirecting HTTP to HTTP can be due to the following reasons:
+Issues from redirecting web protocol to secure protocol can be due to the following reasons:

 • Not updating the URLs